As the Vatican financial scandal case resumes, a Cardinal is on trial.

 After Francis altered the law to remove cardinals and bishops of legal privileges, the trial is unique in that it will be heard by a Vatican panel of three lay magistrates rather than a religious court.

+At Tuesday’s session, which lasted just over two hours, defense lawyers complained again about not having full access to the prosecution’s records and evidence.
+The presiding judge postponed the hearing until Wednesday.

-Becciu, one of only two defendants to appear in the temporary courthouse at the Vatican Museums for a preliminary hearing in July, maintains he will show his innocence “with respect to every charge.”
+Unlike the other defendants, Becciu and Monsignor Mauro Carlino, a bishop who was his former right-hand man, have attended all court proceedings to date.
+The cardinal stated at the first hearing in July that he would prove his innocence “with respect to every charge.”

-The trial, which is expected to last several months, comes after a two-year investigation into how the Secretariat of State managed its huge asset portfolio, including who knew what about the disastrous 350-million-euro (now $407-million) London investment.
+The trial, which is expected to last several months, comes after a two-year investigation into how the Secretariat of State managed its huge asset portfolio, including who knew what about the disastrous 350-million-euro London transaction.

 Francis has promised to straighten up the Church’s finances since becoming Pope in 2013.